cockpit-project/cockpit/doc/authentication.md

 connect to is provided by using a application name that begins with `cockpit+=`.
 The default command used for this is cockpit-ssh.

-The section `SSH-Login` defines the options for all ssh commands.
+The section `Ssh-Login` defines the options for all ssh commands.
 The section has the same options as the other authentication sections with the following additions.

  * `host` The default host to log into.
 Defaults to 127.0.0.1.
+That host's key will not be checked/validated.
  * `connectToUnknownHosts`.
 By default cockpit will refuse to connect to any machines that are not already present in ssh's global `known_hosts` file (usually `/etc/ssh/ssh_known_hosts`).
 Set this to `true` is to allow those connections to proceed.

 This uses the [cockpit-ssh](https://github.com/cockpit-project/cockpit/tree/main/src/ssh) bridge.
 After the user authentication with the `"*"` challenge, if the remote